-Impact on own funds: at its initial application, the requirement for the recognition of cumulative unrecognised actuarial gains or losses may have an impact on the defined benefit pension assets/liabilities and on own funds for entities that applied the 'corridor approach' and had cumulative unrecognised actuarial gains or losses.
-The impact depends on the characteristics of the defined benefit pension fund (i.e. the amount of benefits and the qualifying conditions for employees for receiving benefits) and, therefore, on the amount of the accumulated unrecognised actuarial gains or losses.
-The elimination of the previous option to recognise in profit or loss all changes in the net defined benefit pension asset or liability will impact only the presentation of the performance of the defined benefit plan (from profit and loss to other comprehensive income, but still within total comprehensive income).
-For subsequent periods, the immediate recognition of all changes in defined benefit pension funds for each reporting period could result in fluctuations in own funds (subject to the magnitude of actuarial gains or losses), because the effect of the changes will be fully recognised in the current period earnings (through other comprehensive income), without any deferral option.
+Impact on own funds: upon initial application, the requirement for the recognition of cumulative unrecognised actuarial gains or losses may affect the defined benefit pension assets/liabilities and on own funds for entities that applied the 'corridor approach' and had cumulative unrecognised actuarial gains or losses.
+The impact depends on the characteristics of the defined benefit pension fund (i.e. the level of benefits and the qualifying conditions for employees for receiving benefits) and, therefore, on the level of the accumulated unrecognised actuarial gains or losses.
+The elimination of the option to recognise in profit or loss all changes in the net defined benefit pension asset or liability will impact only the presentation of the performance of the defined benefit plan (from profit and loss to other comprehensive income, but still within total comprehensive income).
+For subsequent periods, immediate recognition of all changes in defined benefit pension funds for each reporting period could result in fluctuations in own funds (depending on the magnitude of actuarial gains or losses), because the effect of the changes will be fully recognised in the current period earnings (through other comprehensive income) without any deferral option.

-- Immediate recognition of all past service costs - 35.Under the revised IAS 19, past service costs represent the change in the present value of the defined benefit obligation for employee service in prior periods, resulting from a plan amendment (the introduction or withdrawal of, or changes to, a defined benefit plan) or a curtailment (a significant reduction by the entity in the number of employees covered by a plan) - 36.Under the previous requirements of IAS 19, after the amendment of a plan, vested past service costs were recognised immediately in profit and loss, while unvested past service costs (conditional on future employment) were recognised over the average vesting period on a straight-line basis.
-The revised IAS 19 does not permit deferred recognition of unvested cost and an immediate and full recognition of past service cost in profit and loss is required.
+- Immediate recognition of all past service costs - 35.Under the revised IAS 19, past service costs represent the change in the present value of the defined benefit obligation for employee service in prior periods, resulting from a plan amendment (the introduction or withdrawal of, or changes to, a defined benefit plan) or a curtailment (a significant reduction by the entity in the number of employees covered by a plan). - 36.Under the previous IAS 19 requirements, after a plan was amended, vested past service costs were recognised in profit and loss immediately, while unvested past service costs (conditional on future employment) were recognised over the average vesting period on a straight-line basis.
+The revised IAS 19 does not permit deferred recognition of unvested cost and instead requires immediate and full recognition of past service cost in profit and loss.

-Impact on own funds: the initial application of the requirement to recognise cumulative unrecognised unvested past service costs may have an impact on the net defined benefit pension assets/liabilities and on own funds.
-As above, the impact of initial application requirements depends on the characteristics of the defined benefit plan and, therefore, on the amount of the accumulated unrecognised past service costs.
+Impact on own funds: the initial application of the requirement to recognise cumulative unrecognised unvested past service costs may affect the net defined benefit pension assets/liabilities and on own funds.
+As above, the impact of initial application requirements depends on the characteristics of the defined benefit plan and therefore on the level of the accumulated unrecognised past service costs.
 Subsequent to its initial application, the immediate recognition of all past service costs in each reporting period could result in fluctuations in own funds, depending on their magnitude.

-- Remeasurement in interim periods - 37.Under the previous IAS 19 and IAS 34, an entity was not required to remeasure its net defined benefit liability (asset) for interim reporting purposes, but it was required to exercise judgment in determining whether it needed to remeasure the net defined benefit liability (asset) at the end of the reporting period.
+- Remeasurement in interim periods - 37.Under the previous IAS 19 and IAS 34, an entity was not required to remeasure its net defined benefit liability (asset) for interim reporting purposes, but it was required to exercise judgement in determining whether it needed to remeasure the net defined benefit liability (asset) at the end of the reporting period.
 The amendments to IAS 19 require an entity to recognise remeasurements in the period in which they arise, but as in the previous IAS 19, a remeasurement is not always necessary.
 In paragraph BC60 of the Basis for Conclusions, the IASB noted that remeasurements were now more likely to have a material effect on the amount recognised in the financial statements than would have been the case before those amendments if an entity elected to defer recognition of actuarial gains and losses.
-It follows that entities previously deferring recognition of some gains and losses are now more likely to judge that remeasurement is required for interim reporting.
+It follows that entities that previously deferred recognition of some gains and losses are now more likely to judge that remeasurement is required for interim reporting.